Denise-Yang/base2/README.md

-# (TODO: your game's title)
+# Catch them apples

-Author: (TODO: your name)
+Author: Denise Yang

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: A 3D apple catcher that's impossibly tedious :)

 Screen Shot:

 ![Screen Shot](screenshot.png)

 How To Play:

-(TODO: describe the controls and (if needed) goals/strategy.)
+Use WASD to move the bin around.
+Can you catch 255 apples?

 This game was built with [NEST](NEST.md).
+All assets created in Blender.